Texas Survey Guide

 Flood Zone Considerations

 Properties in or near FEMA-designated Special Flood Hazard Areas (SFHAs) often require elevation certificates in addition to boundary work.
 Houston, coastal counties like Galveston and Brazoria, and properties along Texas rivers and creeks frequently face this requirement.
-The FEMA Flood Map Service Center at msc.fema.gov allows you to check your property's flood zone status.
+A licensed surveyor in our directory can confirm your flood zone designation.

 Existing Survey Records